In the name of World Peace

 “If you are neutral in situations of injustice, you have chosen the side of the oppressor.” – Desmond Tutu

-“No one is born hating another person because of the color of his skin, or his background, or his religion.
+“No one is born hating another person because of the colour of his skin, or his background, or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite."
 Mandela

 “As long as there is racial privilege, racism will never end.” – Wayne Gerard Trotman